Introduction

 Our service has been well structured and developed over the years to provide a robust service delivery to our customers.
 Management systems are in place to monitor verification and non-verification budgets.

-Building Standards operate an application processing system "Uniform" provided by IDOX.
+Building Standards operate an application processing system ‘Uniform’ provided by IDOX.
 The system stores all our application information, it provides performance reporting facilities and letters relating to Building Warrant applications.
-Uniform is supported by the council's ICT service and a dedicated System Administrator.
+Uniform is supported by the council’s ICT service and a dedicated System Administrator.
 We ensured that the appropriate procedures and systems were in place ready for the launch of eBuilding Standards.
-This proved to be a great success with nearly all applications and approvals now being dealt with electronically as an end to end process.
+This proved to be a great a success with nearly all applications and approvals now being dealt with electronically as an end-to-end process.

 Verification Activity and Performance